-All updates to this manual will be provided to any operator who possesses this STC.
-Additionally, any changes will be sent to Transport Canada.
+All updates to this manual will be provided to any operator who's aircraft has been modified in accordance with this STC.
 All changes will be recorded in the Revision Record at the front of this manual.

-As necessary, Dart Service Bulletins (DSB) will be issued.
+As necessary, Service Bulletins will be issued.
 These documents provide information to modify components or systems on the helicopter.
 Refer to Bulletin Record, in the front of this manual.
 Additional space is provided for listing TBs and ASBs which are incorporated by the owner/operator.

 As a general rule, Airworthiness Directives that apply to the Bell 212 aircraft continue to apply to the Bell 212 with STC 07-28/SR02831NY incorporated unless the part or equipment that they reference has been removed as part of the modification.
 For example, part of the modification is the installation of "pop out" style emergency windows.
 Therefore all ADs that reference Bell style emergency escape "panels" are not applicable.
 Likewise, ADs that apply to the Pratt and Whitney engines no longer apply and ADs that apply to the Honeywell T5317 series engines do apply.
 As part of the modification all applicable ADs have been addressed.
-If confusion regarding applicability exist when new Bell 212, 205, or Honeywell T5317 series ADs are issued the operator/maintainer should contact Eagle Copters for clarification.
+If confusion regarding applicability exists when new Bell 212, 205, or Honeywell T5317 series ADs are issued the operator/maintainer should contact Eagle Copters for clarification.
 Owner/operators of aircraft incorporating this STC will be notified of Airworthiness Directives that may apply to their helicopter because of this STC but may not appear on the Transport Canada website because of their airframe applicability.
-Owners/operators of aircraft modified per SH07-28/SR02831NY should also consult ADR-D212-725-1 and SBR-D212-725-1 at www.dartaero.com.
+Owners/operators of aircraft modified per SH07-28/SR02831NY should also consult ADR-D212-725-1 and SBR-D212-725-1.